rajbot/CDX-Writer/README.md

 Options:

-    -h, --help            show this help message and exit --format=FORMAT       A space-separated list of fields [default: 'N b a m s k r M S V g'] --use-full-path       Use the full path of the warc file in the 'g' field --file-prefix=PREFIX  Path prefix for warc file name in the 'g' field.
+    -h, --help                  show this help message and exit --format=FORMAT             A space-separated list of fields [default: 'N b a m s k r M S V g'] --use-full-path             Use the full path of the warc file in the 'g' field --file-prefix=FILE_PREFIX   Path prefix for warc file name in the 'g' field.
                                 Useful if you are going to relocate the warc.gz file after processing it.
     --all-records               By default we only index http responses.
-Use this flag to index all WARC records in the file.
+Use this flag to index all WARC records in the file --screenshot-mode           Special Wayback Machine mode for handling WARCs containing screenshots
+    --exclude-list=EXCLUDE_LIST File containing url prefixes to exclude
+    --stats-file=STATS_FILE     Output json file containing statistics

 Output is written to stdout.
 The first line of output is the CDX header.